 (1).
 Indicator Title No material audit findings in the areas of Human Resource Management matters of the Department.
 Definition NIL HR related findings that would have a material or significant impact on the Department in terms of risk or functionality.
-Source of data Signed audit report issued by the Auditor-General.
-Method of calculation / Assessment Number of material findings that relate to Human Resource Management.
-Means of Verification Signed audit report issued by the Auditor- General for the year audited.
+This type of finding will have a long term impact on the Department.
+Source of data Auditor-General's released audit report on the Department.
+Method of calculation / Assessment Simple count of the number of material findings that relate to Human Resource Management.
+Means of Verification Auditor-General's released audit report on the Department for the year audited.
 Assumptions Head of HR would have been provided with an opportunity throughout the audit process to view draft findings and provide Management comments for the same.
 Auditors are well versed with HR legislation and HR systems and processes.
-Disaggregation of Not Applicable. beneficiaries (if applicable) Spatial Transformation Not Applicable. (where applicable) Calculation type Non-Cumulative.
-Reporting Cycle Annual Desired performance Clean audit outcome (NIL findings that are HR related).
-Indicator responsibility Director: Human Resource Management
+Disaggregation of beneficiaries (where applicable) Not Applicable Spatial Transformation (where applicable) Not Applicable Calculation type Non-Cumulative Reporting Cycle Annual Desired performance Clean audit outcome (NIL findings that are HR related) Indicator responsibility Director: Human Resource Management

 (2).
-Indicator Title Number of Gender Based Femicide Violence empowerment initiatives implemented.
-Definition Empowerment initiatives could be workshops, seminars, information sessions, articles or talks provided by subject specialists aimed at raising awareness around gender based violence and the rights of females issues.
+Indicator Title Number of empowerment initiatives relating to Gender Based violence issues implemented.
+Definition Empowerment initiatives could be workshops, seminars, information sessions, articles or talks provided by subject specialists aimed at raising awareness around gender based violence and the rights of females.
 Source of data Actual articles and proof of distribution; agendas and attendance registers i.r.o information sessions or seminars.

-Method of calculation / Assessment Number of actual empowerment initiatives within a quarter.

-Means of Verification Articles, attendance registers, agendas, proof of distribution in a particular quarter.
+Method of calculation / Assessment Simple count of actual empowerment initiatives within a quarter.
+Means of Verification Articles, attendance registers, agendas etc. in a particular quarter.
 Assumptions Staff will attend empowerment initiatives.

-COVID-19 restrictions will not prohibit the gathering of staff to attend

-empowerment sessions.

-Disaggregation of

-beneficiaries (where Not Applicable.

-applicable)

-Spatial Transformation Not Applicable.

-(where applicable)

-Calculation type Accumulative.

-Reporting Cycle Quarterly

-Desired performance Employees empowered on GBV issues throughout the Department at any given point
+COVID-19 restrictions will not prohibit the gathering of staff to attend empowerment sessions.
+Disaggregation of beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Simple count of the number of empowerment initiatives facilitated in a quarter.
+Reporting Cycle Quarterly Desired performance Employees empowered on GBV issues throughout the Department at any given point in time.

-in time.

 Indicator responsibility Director: Human Resource Management